umbraroze/ConmanDictionary/README.txt

 ------------

-Version 2.0 is a complete rewrite of the application in C#, currently targeting .NET Framework 4.6.
+Version 2.0 is a complete rewrite of the application in C#, currently targeting .NET 5.0.

+Some choice frameworks:
+ - Avalonia
+ - ExtendedXMLSerializer
+ - System.CommandLine

 Quick build instructions